kubedb/cli/docs/guides/postgres/initialization/script_source.md

 This tutorial will show you how to use KubeDB to initialize a PostgreSQL database with supported script.

-## Create Postgres with script source
+## Create PostgreSQL with script source

 PostgreSQL database can be initialized by scripts provided to it.